Woburn Probate Lawyer

-Assets that must go through probate are those that are owned only by the decedent (person who passed away).
-They include the following:
+Assets that must go through probate court are those that are owned only by the decedent (person who passed away).
+These assets include the following:

 - Any real property that’s solely held in the deceased person’s name or held as tenant in common (in this case, the decedent’s share passes to their heirs or as outlined by their will)